Guilherme-Vasconcelos/js-crazychess-lib/README.md

     - `const board = new Board({checkless: true});`

 If you just want the chess to be a traditional game without any other additional rules, there is no reason to supply any parameters to the Board object constructor other than (possibly) the FEN, if you wish to have a custom position.
 - Movements: `board.move('e2', 'e4');` will move the piece from e2 to e4.
-Keep in mind we still have no support for checks and mates, en passant and castling, plus some features that have been added are still being tested.
+Keep in mind we still have no support for some important features (see "Features to be implemented" section)
 - Show board: `board.showBoard();` will print a text representation of the board.
 - Verify if you have a check position: `board.isCheck();`
 - By convention, **Board methods and attributes that start with an underline should not be used**, as the library uses them for internal implementations, plus some of them are only updated when a specific thing happens.
 For example, `Board._currentFEN` is only updated by calling `Board.getCurrentFEN()`.